chickensoft-games/Chicken/README.md

 ## ⚖️ LICENSE

-The model and animations are licensed under different licences.
+The model and animations are licensed under different licenses.

 ### Chickensoft Mascot Model